• Skip to main content

 What is the “Uplift Telemark” fundraising campaign?

 Upon hearing about our financial issues, the Telemark Community members asked how they can help Telemark Nordic Club get through this difficult time.
 We thought a specific fundraising campaign would help to make it easy to contribute.
-Through the campaign people are able to make Donations to help stabilize the Club now and enable us to prepare for next winter.
+Through the campaign people are able to make direct $ Donations to help stabilize the Club now and enable us to prepare for next winter.
 The goal of the campaign is to raise $30,000.
-That amount along with all the other measures we are taking will make sure that we are able to continue to operate and get ready for a new season in 2026-27.
+That amount along with all the other measures we are taking will make sure that we are able to continue to operate and have a successful 2026-27 season.

 Why are you fundraising for the Panorama Cabin at the same time as the Uplift Telemark Campaign?